bluzeey/kanbancast-flutter/README.md

 ## Example

-An example is also present in the `/example` directory:
+An example is available in the `/example` directory of the package repository.

+## Changelog

+For a detailed changelog, see the [CHANGELOG.md](CHANGELOG.md) file.

+## Versions

+For information about the latest and previous versions, visit the [package page on pub.dev](https://pub.dev/packages/kanbancast_components).

+## Scores

+For package scores and additional information, check the [pub.dev score page](https://pub.dev/packages/kanbancast_components/score).